How

 speech short.
 Avoid long winded stories and drawn out introductions.
 Remember,

-you are just presenting some information on a topic to other people who want to
+you are just presenting information on a topic to other people who want to hear

+Practice!
 There is no substitute for it.
-Work to cut back on the amount of prep time you
+Work to cut back on the amount of prep

-use; to make your speech flow more smoothly; to organize your points more
+time you use; to make your speech flow more smoothly; to organize your points

-analysis and points are directly connected to your thesis and your topic.
+Make sure your analysis and points are directly connected to your thesis and